doubaomum/rent-vs-buy-analysis/README.md

 **A historical scenario-analysis framework built on PostgreSQL, Python, and Power BI.**

-This project evaluates the financial trade-off between buying a home and renting while investing using two connected historical analyses: a long-run asset comparison from 1990–2025 and a household-level simulation across seven Canadian housing markets from 2005–2025.
+This project evaluates the financial trade-off between buying a home and renting while investing using two connected historical analyses: a long-run asset comparison from 1990–2025 and a household-level simulation across six Canadian cities and a national benchmark from 2005–2025.

 Most rent-versus-buy comparisons set rent against a mortgage payment.
 That framing is wrong in both directions: it treats mortgage principal as a cost when it is savings, and it treats the renter's capital as if it vanishes.
 This model instead simulates two complete household balance sheets, month by month, starting from identical capital.